We're pleased to offer the following services at Veterinary Specialties at the Lake

 Our hospital has been designed in keeping with our mission to provide a pet-friendly environment.
 Outside dogs or pets with arthritis often find tile or linoleum floors slippery and difficult to negotiate.
 Our textured floors offer secure footing but are still able to withstand the rigors of hospital sanitation requirements.
 Attention has been paid to noise reduction.
 To further reduce the stress of a hospital stay, we have separate dog and cat wards.
 Both wards have visibility to the outdoors for environmental enrichment.

 Your decision to have your pet euthanatized is a serious one, and is seldom easy to make.
-When the time has come, Veterinary Specialties is here to assist you in providing a peaceful passing for your beloved small animal companion, whether it be in the hospital, in your home or any other setting where your pet feels safe and comfortable.
+When the time has come, Veterinary Specialties is here to assist you in providing a peaceful passing for your beloved small animal companion.
 Our Bereavement Room offers the family comfort and privacy, and has it’s own exit door from the hospital.
+We offer cremation services, and or preparation for at home burial.

 Our appointment book is computerized which allows us to efficiently make appointments for you and your pet.
 Our receptionists and team will attempt to accommodate all requests to the best of our ability.
 Emergencies are accepted anytime our clinic is open.
 If you feel you have an emergency with your pet, please call us or come to the hospital immediately.
 If possible it is best to call before coming in so that a staff member can advise you on your particular emergency.